RajsJohal/Eng99_VPC/README.md

 - TO SSH INTO DB USE PRIVATE IP NOT PUBLIC IP
 - Once inside the DB instance ping a website such as www.google.com and recieve a response to indicate internet connectivity through NAT instance.

+## Bastion Instance
+- Create a new public subnet Bastion and associate it with the same routing table as the public app subnet.
+- boot up a NAT instance from community AMIs.
+- Enable port 22 access only from your IP
+- Inside the DB instance allow port 22 access from the Bastion instance
+- SSH into bastion and create the key
+- From Bastion instance SSH into DB instance using the private IP
+- Ping a website and wit for a response

 ![NAT image](images/NAT.PNG)